Jongrimes20/Savor-The-Flavor/README.md

 # Savor-The-Flavor

-## To Run
+## Instructions to RUN the project

 Since this project uses node, make sure you have nodejs installed.

-### Instructions to install node
+### Instructions to install nodejs

-If this is your first time using node, use the following link to download node: https://nodejs.org/en/download
+If this is your first time using nodejs, use the following link to download node: https://nodejs.org/en/download

-### Install Packages

-Once downloaded, type in the following command `npm install` to install packages (try to do this everytime you pull something from GIT).
+### Pre-requisites before running

+Before running the server, make sure you execute the .sql files and create a database.
+This program uses all

 ### Run Project

-To run the project, type in the following command in side the working directory of the project `npm start` In your browser, go to `localhost:3000`.
-There you should be able to see a responsive webpage!
+To run the project, type in the following command in side the working directory of the project `npm start`.
+The In your browser, go to `localhost:3000`.
+There you should be able to see a responsive webpage titled `Savor The Flavor`.

+## DISCLAIMER

+This project is not equipped to be hosted online yet since it makes use of the express server to render and GET files.